steilerDev/icloud-photos-sync/README.md

 </p>

 ## Contributing & Feedback
-This tool (most likely) still contains issues and edge cases, that need to be addressed.
-Therefore, I hope for the support of the community, to fully understand the reverse-engineered API and discover the remaining bugs.
-I tried to make this codebase as maintainable and automated as possible, in order to make future releases and contributions quick and easy, including [unit](https://steilerdev.github.io/icloud-photos-sync/dev/coverage/) & [API](https://github.com/steilerDev/icloud-photos-sync/actions/workflows/api-test.yml) tests.

 Please check [known issues](https://github.com/steilerDev/icloud-photos-sync/labels/known%20issue) before [opening an issue](https://github.com/steilerDev/icloud-photos-sync/issues/new?assignees=&labels=open&template=issue-template.md&title=).
 Always [enable crash and error reporting](https://steilerdev.github.io/icloud-photos-sync/user-guides/error-reporting/), so this crash and all required technical details are recorded and reported.

+Pull requests are always welcomed!
+I tried to make this codebase as maintainable and automated as possible, in order to make future releases and contributions quick and easy, including [unit](https://steilerdev.github.io/icloud-photos-sync/dev/coverage/) & [API](https://github.com/steilerDev/icloud-photos-sync/actions/workflows/api-test.yml) tests.

+I'm also looking for feedback on design, execution or oversights I had, when reverse engineering the API.
+Use the [discussions platform](https://github.com/steilerDev/icloud-photos-sync/discussions) to provide input on non-issue related topics.